Apply for planning permission

 The best way to apply for a wide range of planning permission is online, using the Planning Portal which will allow you to complete the relevant form, attach your documents and submit your payment.
 You can also apply online to discharge a condition

-If your application cannot be submitted online, you will be able to download and print paper forms for submission from the same links above.
+If your application cannot be submitted online, you will be able to download and print paper forms for submission from the Planning Portal website.

 Costs and how to pay